SuKaiwen/SuKaiwen/README.md

 - 👯 I’m looking to utilise my skills in the real world!

-- ⚡ Hobbies: in my spare time I love to draw and play various video games!
+- ⚡ Hobbies: in my spare time I like to draw, hit the gym and play various video games!

-Check out my portfolio [here](https://kevin-web.s3-ap-southeast-2.amazonaws.com/build/index.html)!
+For a preview of various projects and more information, please check out my portfolio [here](https://kevin-web.s3-ap-southeast-2.amazonaws.com/build/index.html)!